 In May 2015, Minimal Wave released a limited edition mixed tape of classic Minimal Wave tracks available from their archive.
 The audio cassette tape contains the Störung track 'Europe Calls' and was first made available at the Brooklyn Flea Record Fair in NYC on May 14th 2015, with the remaining copies available for sale in limited quantities through the Minimal Wave website.

 Limitations that were encountered in collaborating with musicians made Störung introduce Vocaloid's Cyber Diva as their new singer (September 2015).
 In November 2016, Cyber Diva appears on a remake version of the track 'Are You Gonna Sigh' and on two more tracks called 'Wildstorm' and 'Black the Sun'.

 In May 2017, three singles were digitally released through Clogsontronics/Mondotunes: 'Madman's Party' containing 6 tracks taken from the 1985 'Inside the Black Box album, 'Desert Dance' containing two tracks that were recorded in Amsterdam in 1986 and 'Light up the Fire' containing three tracks that were recorded in 2008.

 In June 2017, a single was released containing three re-recorded tracks: 'Wildstorm', 'Wildstorm - the Additional Remix' and 'Stepping into the Light'.
 In 2018, a full album was released named 'Sharpen the Metal'.
 A Killing Joke cover 'The Wait' was released on the Störung web site in June 2021 .

-What holds for Störung the coming years is a huge treasure of musical creativity that still can be unleashed.
+What holds for Störung the coming years is to continue unleashing its treasure of musical creativity.
 Building upon the catalog of recordings is the primary objective.
 The ultimate goal is a third incarnation live on stage or re-emerging as a complete digital configuration.